Difference between t8 and t12 bulbs: A Detailed Comparison

 T8 vs T12 Bulbs?

-Before diving into the differences, it’s important to understand what T8 and T12 mean.
-The “T” stands for “tubular,” indicating the shape of the bulb, while the number following the “T” refers to the diameter of the bulb in eighths of an inch.
+Before diving into the details, it’s helpful to know what “T8” and “T12” mean.
+The “T” stands for “tubular,” describing the bulb’s shape, while the number represents its diameter in eighths of an inch.

 Key Differences Between T8 and T12 Bulbs

-• T8 Bulbs: Because of their slimmer design, T8 bulbs are more versatile and can fit into a wider range of fixtures.
+• T8 Bulbs: Because of their slimmer design, T8 vs T12 tube lights fit a wider variety of fixtures.

 2. Energy Efficiency

-Energy efficiency is a major concern for anyone looking to save on electricity bills and reduce their carbon footprint.
-Here’s how T8 and T12 bulbs compare:
+Energy efficiency is crucial for those looking to save on electricity costs and reduce environmental impact.
+T8 vs T12 fluorescent bulbs differ in this regard as well:

 3. Brightness